The History Of Winter Holidays and Christmas Floral Bouquets for the Holidays

 Hanukkah is one of the most important holidays to the Jewish faith and people.
 Its origin is ancient, coming from a tradition from the 2nd century BCE.
 It is celebrated for eight nights and days, starting on the 25th day of Kislev according to the Hebrew calendar.

 It commemorates the reclamation of Jerusalem from the Seleucid Empire.
 According to the stories, the temple of Jerusalem was cleansed of vile spirits by a miracle.
-Though the menorah, the temple's oil lantern, had but a single day's worth of oil, it burnt for a miraculous eight days.
+Though the menorah, the temple's oil lantern, had a single day's worth of oil, it burnt for a miraculous eight days.

 The Christian Tradition of Christmas